Im-0xea/ibranching/README.md

 ~~~
 $ make
-$ make test (transpiles itself a second time with the new version,
+$ make test (transpiles itself to ensure that you are not installing a faulty build)
-to ensure that it is functional before bricking your install)
 root $ make install
 ~~~